Frequently Asked Questions

 Do you take insurance?

-No, I’m not on any insurance panels.
 If you have “out-of-network benefits” (typically as part of PPO plan), then it may be possible to submit bills for out-of-network providers (like me) and be reimbursed.
 If you’re not sure about your insurance benefits, then give them a call and ask them these questions:

-• Does my plan have out-of-network benefits?
+Does my plan have out-of-network benefits?

-• (If your plan does not, ask your employer if they offer a plan with out-of-network benefits, and when is the next enrollment period.)
+(If your plan does not, ask your employer if they offer a plan with out-of-network benefits, and when is the next enrollment period.)

-• Do I need a prior approval or a referral to begin working with an out-of-network provider?
+Do I need a prior approval or a referral to begin working with an out-of-network provider?

-• What is my co-pay and/or co-insurance for out-of-network sessions?
+What is my co-pay and/or co-insurance for out-of-network sessions?

-• What is my out-of-network deductible?
+What is my out-of-network deductible?
 Has it been met for this year?

-• Does my plan have an out-of-pocket maximum?
+Does my plan have an out-of-pocket maximum?
 If so, what is it?

-• What is the allowed amount of sessions for out-of-network individual therapy (CPT code 90834) or group therapy (CPT code 90853)?
+What is the allowed amount of sessions for out-of-network individual therapy (CPT code 90834) or group therapy (CPT code 90853)?

-• Does my plan have a limit on how many sessions it covers in a year?
+Does my plan have a limit on how many sessions it covers in a year?
 If so, what is it?

 How many therapy sessions do I need?

-Generally what I find to be true is if we’re meeting once a week, then we’re usually able to make progress on an issue.
+Generally what I find is if we’re meeting once a week, then we’re usually able to make progress on an issue.
 If we’re meeting every other week, then it’s more like treading water.
 If we meet less often, then it’s really not much more than a check-in; there’s just too much to catch up on.
 So it’s often best to start with the assumption of meeting once a week.

 What can I expect in a first session?

 You can think of the first session as a two-way street.
 It’s a chance for you to ask questions and see if you feel comfortable with me.
 For me, it’s a chance to learn more about you and what you need.
 I want to make sure that I’m someone who’s going to be in a position to help.
 I’ll probably ask a lot of questions so that I can get a better understanding of who you are and what your life is like.
 (If there are things you prefer not to talk about, you can always say so.)
 We may even decide to extend this “evaluation” stage beyond the first session to make sure we’re both ready to get started.
 In some cases, I may realize that you would benefit from a provider with a different specialty or skill set than I have.
 In those cases, I can provide referrals and suggestions.
-The same thing goes if you decided you’d rather not work with me; I can give you suggestions of colleagues you might contact.
+The same thing goes if you decide you’d rather not work with me; I can give you suggestions of colleagues you might contact.

 What’s your cancellation policy?